datalad/datalad/paper.md

 DataLad is free and open source software and encourages unconstrained use and re-use in any context.
 Therefore, DataLad is released under [DFSG](https://en.wikipedia.org/wiki/Debian_Free_Software_Guidelines)- and [OSI](https://opensource.org/osd)-compliant MIT/Expat license.
-License terms for reused in the code-base components are provided in the [COPYING](https://github.com/datalad/datalad/blob/master/COPYING) file.
+License terms for reused components in the code-base are provided in the [COPYING](https://github.com/datalad/datalad/blob/master/COPYING) file.
-Anyone is highly welcome to contribute to DataLad under these terms.
+The project aims to promote contributions rather than detached developments in forks and anyone is highly welcome to contribute to DataLad in any form under these terms.
 Technical and procedural guidelines for such contributions can be found in the [CONTRIBUTING.md](https://github.com/datalad/datalad/blob/master/CONTRIBUTING.md) file shipped within DataLad's source repository.
+Contributors are acknowledged on the project website, and also credited in the form of co-authorship in the zenodo-based archival of software releases.
+All co-authors of this paper as well as the contributors acknowledged below have added to the project with code- or non-code-based contributions, and we thank past, present, and future contributors of this community for their involvement and work.

 [comment2]: <> (# Author Contributions: if desired/needed -- or drop altogether.)
 <!-- BEN: Looks like drop to me.
 Don't see a value in listing number of commits